cakephp/docs/en/controllers.rst

 .. php:method:: loadModel(string $modelClass, mixed $id)

-    The ``loadModel`` function comes handy when you need to use a model which is not the controller's default model or its associated model::
+    The :php:meth:`~Controller::loadModel()` function comes handy when you need to use a model which is not the controller's default model or its associated model::